LucianoBestia/unsafe_features_example/README.md

     ] }
 ```

-We did not mention anywhere the existence of the feature "unsafe_feature_read_private_key", therefore it is forbidden.
+We did not mention anywhere the existence of the feature "unsafe_feature_read_private_key", therefore it is forbidden-by-default.

 ## Development